DougThompson1976/ArdourCrosscompile/README.md

 # Python script for cross compiling Ardour DAW from Arch Linux targeting Windows

-WIP, lots of steps to cross compile Ardour.

 This script will work best on a Arch Linux distribution, it can work on other based distros like Manjaro, however I offer no support for those.

 I'm guessing this will install at least 5 GB of MinGW dependencies and lots of packages, see `pacman.py` file for a complete list.